The Promise of Modulating Lipid-Signaling Pathways

 ART26.12 - Fatty Acid Binding Protein (FABP) Inhibition

-ART26.12 is Artelo’s lead compound from a platform of inhibitors to Fatty Acid Binding Proteins (FABPs) with three patents issued in the US and 14 pending patent applications.
+ART26.12 is a potent, selective inhibitor of Fatty Acid Binding Protein 5 (FABP5).
+It is Artelo’s lead compound identified from the Company’s platform of inhibitors to Fatty Acid Binding Proteins (FABPs).
+Artelo’s FABP inhibitor library is covered by three patents issued in the US and 14 pending international patent applications.

 What are FABPs?